Subhamdas09/Bookstores_Management_System-/README.md

 🔧 -Tools & Technologies:

-SQL – For querying and manipulating the data.
+SQL – I am using PostgreSQL For querying and manipulating the data.
-I am using PostgreSQL.

 📊 -Project Objectives: